connectkushal/kernel-dev-notes/539/2-x86_Overview.md

 One example of the usage of interrupts in this low-level environment is the *system timer*.
 In the hardware level, there could be a system timer which interrupts the processor in each `X` period of time and this type of interrupt is the one that makes multitasking possible in uniprocessor systems.
 When a processor is interrupted by the system timer, it can call the kernel which can change the currently running process to another one; this operation known as *scheduling* which its goal is distributing the time of the processor to the multiple processes in the system.

-Another example of using interrupts is when the user of an operating system presses some keys on the keyboard, these events of pressing keyboard keys should be sent to the kernel which is going to delegate the *device driver* ^[That's why in some kernel's designs, especially, monolithic kernel keeps the device drivers as a part of the kernel.] of the keyboard to handle these events in a proper way, in this case, with each key press, the keyboard is going to interrupt the processor and request to handle these events.
+Another example of using interrupts is when the user of an operating system presses some keys on the keyboard, these events of pressing keyboard keys should be sent to the kernel which is going to delegate the *device driver* [That's why in some kernel's designs, especially, monolithic kernel keeps the device drivers as a part of the kernel.] of the keyboard to handle these events in a proper way, in this case, with each key press, the keyboard is going to interrupt the processor and request to handle these events.

 In x86, both hardware and software can interrupt the processor, system timer and keyboard are examples of *hardware interrupts* while the *software interrupt* can occur by using the x86 instruction `int` which we have used when we wrote our bootloader, the operand of this instruction is the *interrupt number*, for example, in our bootloader we have used the following line `int 10h`, in this case, the interrupt number is `10h` (`16d`) and when the processor is interrupted by this instruction, it is going to call the handler of interrupt number `10h`.
 Software interrupt can be used to implement what is known as *system calls* which provide a way for user applications to call a specific kernel's code that gives the applications some important services such as manipulating the filesystem (e.g. reading or writing files, create new file or directories, etc.) or creating new process and so on in a way that resembles the one that we used to call BIOS services.